Build a transaction

 Endpoint

-Section titled “Endpoint”POST /v1/tx/buyRequest Body
+Section titled “Endpoint”POST /v1/tx/swapRequest Body

-Section titled “Request Body”{ "mint": "TOKEN_MINT_ADDRESS", "solAmount": 0.002, "slippage": 0.05, "priority": "fast"}Fields:
+Section titled “Request Body”{ "inputMint": "So11111111111111111111111111111111111111112", "outputMint": "TOKEN_MINT_ADDRESS", "amount": 0.002, "swapMode": "exactIn", "slippage": 0.05, "priority": "fast"}Fields:

 What You Get Back